d12frosted/elpa-mirror/gnu/corfu-readme.txt

   Corfu is highly flexible and customizable via `corfu-*' customization variables, such that you can adapt it precisely to your requirements.
 However in order to quickly try out the Corfu completion package, it should be sufficient to activate `global-corfu-mode'.
-Then you experiment with manual completion for example in an Elisp buffer or in an Eshell or Shell buffer.
+You can experiment with manual completion for example in an Elisp buffer or in an Eshell or Shell buffer.
 For auto completion, set `corfu-auto=t' before turning on `global-corfu-mode'.